 Rectangular Rapid-Flashing Beacons (RRFBs)

-Rectangular Rapid-Flashing Beacons (RRFBs) are coming to A1A to improve pedestrian and bicyclist safety.
+New Rectangular Rapid-Flashing Beacons (RRFBs) have been installed along A1A to improve pedestrian and bicyclist safety.

 - 2531 S Ocean Blvd.

 - Ponce De Leon Road & A1A (Ocean Blvd.)

 - NE 4th Street & A1A (Ocean Blvd.)

 - 2150 N Ocean Blvd.